rahulrathnakumar/MCDropoutFCN/README.md

 # MCDropoutFCN
-# Uncertainty Disambuguation for defect measurement and prognostics for gas pipelines using MC-Dropout FCN
+# Uncertainty Disambiguation for defect measurement and prognostics for gas pipelines using MC-Dropout FCN